 Orange is worn on King’s Day as it’s the colour of the Dutch royal family – the House of Orange-Nassau.

 King’s Day is famous for its parties, which start the evening before on 26 April (King’s Night) and then continue the next day.
-Here is King’s Day and King’s Night parties agenda for 2019:
+Here is King’s Day and King’s Night agenda for 2022:

-The best way to enjoy Kings’s Day is on a boat on the canals, like a real local in Amsterdam.
+The best way to enjoy Kings’s Day in Amsterdam is on a boat on the canals, like a local.
 You can join a 90-minute cruise, including a skipper, drinks and music.
 Book your ticket now, get on board and get free orange accessories upon departure.

 Where can I find flea markets on King’s Day?